Abdillahi-A/dictionary/README.md

 Finds definitions of words.

 ## Motivation
-Made this to practice writing scripts that intreact with API's.
+I wanted to practice writing scripts that intreact with API's.
 Prior to this, I hadn't had much experience working with data in JSON format.
 So this was a great learning experience.

 ## Usage: